drigues/thgome/README.md

 ## About this project

 This repository is the source code of my personal portfolio — built from scratch as a full-stack project.
-I made it public so recruiters, collaborators, and fellow designers can see not just the final result, but the process behind it.

 Design and development are not separate disciplines in my workflow.
 This codebase reflects that.